 step by step facial treatment and sanitation procedures.

-treatments taught include skin peels, microdermabrasion, laser technology, light
+treatments taught will include skin peels, microdermabrasion, light

 therapy, micro current machines, ultrasound and ultrasonic technology, spa body

 Esthetics is a caring, nurturing profession that helps others to feel positive about their appearance.
 There are many facets of esthetics to consider in planning a career like how to make clients aware of new treatment programs, investigating new products and techniques, promoting retail sales, and participating in sales events or promotional activities.